pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 ```

 # StateMachine vs Bloc
-StateMachine exposes an opinionated interface built on top of the Bloc foundation, designed to define state machine (formally a [mealy machine](https://en.wikipedia.org/wiki/Mealy_machine)).
-State machines are very close to what bloc do.
-The main difference resides in the number of states you can have and how events are computed.
+State machines are very close to what bloc already do.
+The main differences reside in the number of states you can have and how events are computed.

-With Bloc, you register a set of event handlers that can emit new states when an event is received.
-Event handlers are processed no matter the current bloc's state and they can emit as many new states they want as long they inherit from the base `State` class using an `Emitter` object.
+With `Bloc`, you register a set of event handlers that can emit new states when corresponding events are received.
+Event handlers are processed no matter the current bloc's state and they can emit as many new states they want as long they inherit from the base `State` class.

 With StateMachine, you register a set of states, each one with its own set of event handlers.
 StateMachine can never be in a state that it hasn't been explicitly defined and it will throw an error if you try to.
 When an event is received, `StateMachine` searches for corresponding events handlers registered for the current state.
 If no event handler is found, the event is discarded.
 Handlers can return a state to indicate `StateMachine` should transit to this new state or `null`, to indicate no transition should happen.
-They are processed sequentially until one of them returns a new state or they have all been evaluated.
+Event handlers are processed sequentially until one of them returns a new state or they have all been evaluated.

 These differences in design bring some benefits as well some disadvantages: